waseem0605/MovieHUB/README.md

 - Immerse yourself in the magic of movies at our live demo: [MovieHUB Live Demo](https://moviehub23.netlify.app)

-MovieHUB - Uniting Movie Lovers, One Film at a Time! 🎉
+MovieHUB - Uniting Movie Freaks, One Film at a Time! 🎉